drinchinov/wgAutoCreateUsers/README.md

 # wgAutoCreateUsers
-Push UserConf from xls file to WireGuard
+Push UserConf from csv file to WireGuard